 I am a doctoral candidate in Department of Sociology at the University at Albany, SUNY.
 I received my MA in regional economic & social development at the University of Massachusetts Lowell and my BA in political science from Emmanuel College in Boston.
 I’ve been a research assistant for the City of Lawrence Redevelopment Authority and a summer research fellow at the Beacon Hill Institute.

 I live in Beverly, MA with my wonderful wife, Mary.
-I am currently an adjunct instructor at the University at Albany and Emmanuel College in Boston.
+I am currently an adjunct instructor at Emmanuel College in Boston.
 You can follow me on Twitter here.